-These are unique user entities that interact with the applications and services within the environment to which the they are assigned.
-An user resource in PingOne is the full representation of a user profile, including the the user’s relationships, roles, and attributes.
-Users are associated with populations instead of defined within a population.
+Users are unique entities that interact with the applications and services within the environment to which the they are assigned.
+User resources in PingOne are the full representation of a user profile, including the user’s relationships, roles, and attributes.
+Users are associated with populations rather than defined within a population.
 The user’s association with a population is established as a property on the user resource.

-Applications in PingOne define the connection between the PingOne Platform and the actual application (also thought of as the client configuration).
+Applications in PingOne define the connection between the PingOne for Customers platform and the actual application (also thought of as the client configuration).
 Resources represent the connections to external services, enabling secure access to PingOne resources and other defined external resources.

-Activities are collections of user-activity information such as login attempts, password reset attempts, and total active user counts.
-This audit data may be exported, reported on, or streamed out to customer Security Information and Event Management (SIEM) solutions.
+Activities are collections of user activity information such as login attempts, password reset attempts, and total active user counts.
+This audit data can be exported, reported on, or streamed out to customer security information and event management (SIEM) solutions.

 User interface branding elements are defined in the branding service.
 This service contains configuration properties for elements of the PingOne interface that can be branded.
 All end user interfaces are branded according to the theme defined in the associated branding resource.
-The images service provides the interface to upload custom branding image files to our Content Delivery Network (CDN) and manage the lifecycle of those images.
+The images service provides the interface to upload custom branding image files to the content delivery network (CDN) and manage the lifecycle of those images.

 These resources represent the password policies that can be applied to users within an environment.

 These resources represent the sign-on workflow policies to establish an authentication flow during login, re-authentication, or registration actions that identify and verify users.